Jbudnick/Covid-19-Forecasting/README.md

 <img src="images/RF_Performance.png">
 <p>

 I used my model to predict values out 20 days from the last known data point, this brings us to around the end of May.
-Using a prediction matrix with varying levels of activity, it does look like a high degree of social distancing and staying home will reduce the number of cases, but we still a long way from 0.
+Using a prediction matrix with different set levels of activity, it does look like a high degree of social distancing and staying home will reduce the number of cases, but we still a long way from 0.

 <p>
 <img src="images/Predictions.png">